karare1/white-lines/README.md

     <br>

 - __Gallery__
     - The gallery provides the user with supportive images of what life in the academy looks like.
 This section is designed to capture the attention of visitors and improve the user experience of the website.
 This section is valuable to users because they can identify the tennis experience they can gain and learn more about the tennis venue and its atmosphere.
-    <br><br>
+    <br><br>/
     <p align="center">
       <img src="media/gallery.png">
     </p>
     <br>

 - __The Sign Up Page__

-  - This page will allow the user to get signed up to White Lines to begin their tennis journey.The user will
-- This page will allow the user to get signed up to White Lines to begin their tennis journey.The user will
-  - This page will allow the user to get signed up to White Lines to begin their tennis journey.The user will
-- This page will allow the user to get signed up to White Lines to begin their tennis journey.The user will
-  - This page will allow the user to get signed up to White Lines to begin their tennis journey.The user will be able to create a White Lines Tennis academy account and specify the programme in which they are interested.
-The user will also be prompted to submit their full name, e-mail address and date of birth.
+  - This page will allow the user to get signed up to White Lines to begin their tennis journey.
+The user will be able to create a White Lines Tennis academy account and specify the programme in which they are interested.
+The user will also be prompted to submit their full name, e-mail address and phone number.
     <br><br>
     <p align="center">
       <img src="media/form.png">